Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

-The reason why current flows to ground is because the neutral point in the supply transformer is connected via a ground conductor to a ground electrode.
+The reason why current flows to ground is that the neutral point in the supply transformer is connected via a ground conductor to a ground electrode.
 This raises the potential of the hot conductor to about 120 volts with respect to the ground surface.
-During a fault, or if someone touches a live conductor, current flows through the ground back to the transformer.
+During a fault, or if someone touches a live conductor, current flows through ground conductors and the bulk of the physical ground (i.e the soil) back to the transformer.
 Isolating safety transformers, which are sometimes used for powering tools on construction sites, isolate the neutral from ground so that current cannot flow (or at least very little) if a fault occurs.
-These transformers are also used convert voltage to 110 volts in countries where 230 volts is the standard supply voltage.
-This reduces the current to a safer level if someone experiences a shock.
+These transformers additionally convert voltage to 110 volts in countries where 230 volts is the standard supply voltage.
+This reduces the current to a safer level if someone experiences a shock between hot and neutral.

 How Does Grounding Solve the Problem?